 Field of view

-If the field of view is 120-yard then you see in 1000 yards distance only a 120-yard wide area.
+If the field of view is 120-yard then you seeing in 1000 yards distance only a 120 yards wide area

 The stronger the magnification, the smaller the field of view, it is easier to observe objects in detail.
 Lower magnification results in a larger field of view, making it easier to survey a large area or track a moving object.